Deep and Statistical Learning in Biomedical Imaging: State of the Art in 3D MRI Brain Tumor Segmentation: Integrated Statistical/Probabilistic Deep Learning methods for MRI Segmentation

 Owing to their ability to model the distribution that characterizes data, these models enable density-based anomaly detection and have received significant attention in clinical imaging.
-In MRI analysis, VAEs typically address detection of brain pathology via an unsupervised abnormality detection approach, where the distribution of healthy brain anatomy $\mathbf{x} \in \mathcal{X}_{healthy}$ is modeled, which enables detection of pathologies as outliers of the distribution \citep{baur2021autoencoders, chen2018deep}.
-In \citep{chen2018unsupervised}, authors investigated the performance of VAEs and adversarial auto-encoders on unsupervised lesion segmentation where they used a prior distribution of healthy brain tissues to detect any abnormalities.
-They further proposed a latent constraint to improve latent space consistency. \citet{baur2018deep}, presented a spatial VAE based deep generative model that captures the global context of MR slices instead of local patches.
-A schematic illustration of brain MRI reconstruction with VAE model based on multivariate Gaussian assumption is presented in Fig. \ref{fig:vae}.
+In MRI analysis, VAEs typically address the detection of brain pathology via an unsupervised abnormality detection approach, where the distribution of healthy brain anatomy $\mathbf{x} \in \mathcal{X}_{healthy}$ is modeled, which enables the detection of pathologies as outliers of the distribution.
+Multiple studies have explored the feasibility of VAEs in tumor segmentation \citep{myronenko20183d,chen2018unsupervised, baur2018deep}.
+This approach of incorporating VAEs in segmentation architectures is evident in the works of \citep{myronenko20183d}, the winning contribution of BRATS2018 challenge, in which they add a VAE to regularize the decoder.
+In \citep{chen2018unsupervised}, the authors investigated the performance of VAEs and adversarial auto-encoders on unsupervised lesion segmentation, where they used a prior distribution of healthy brain tissues to detect any abnormalities.
+They further proposed a latent constraint to improve latent space consistency.
+Baur et al. \citep{baur2018deep} presented a spatial VAE-based deep generative model that captures the global context of MR slices instead of local patches.
+A schematic illustration of brain MRI reconstruction with the VAE model based on multivariate Gaussian assumption is presented in Fig. \ref{fig:vae}.